Oil Seal Engine Oil Burning & Leak Repair (OS-1)

 A seal that fits around the valve stem and valve guide to prevent oil leakage.

 A valve guide seal, also known as a valve stem seal or valve seal, is located on the engine cylinder head inside of the valve springs.
 An automotive engine can have as few as 8 valves seals, or up to 32.
 These are located on the intake and exhaust valves and have a pretty difficult job, as they need to allow some oil to pass (so that the valve stem and guide receive lubrication), but need to prevent larger amounts of oil from entering the combustion chamber to be burned.
 When too much oil is burned, the vehicle will consume oil, emit blue exhaust smoke and cause valve carbon build up.
 This is bad for the environment, and the emission system on the vehicle.

-What about oil burning?
+This product is incredibly effective against oil leaks, but what about oil burning?
 We have that covered too.
 There could be two possible reasons as to why your vehicle is burning engine oil.
 It may have an oil leak or you it could be burning oil during the ignition cycle.
 One common problem is if the cylinder walls are allowing oil to leak up from the bottom of the engine, past the piston and into the combustion chamber.
 So when the fuel ignites the oil does as well, and then expels it out as exhaust.
 Before you know it, you’re dealing with an oil burning problem.

 The good news is that with a single application of Bar’s Leaks Oil Seal, those problems will be history.